During your inpatient stay, your care will be coordinated by a team of physicians and allied health professionals who serve our Hospitalist Program.

 Will I see more than one hospitalist during my stay?

 Yes.
 Because hospitalists are on duty during all shifts, you will be seen by a team of physicians and allied health professionals who work together as our hospitalist team.

-How can I be sure that all these doctors know my case?
+How can I be sure that all of the hospitalist providers know my case?